timOTdev/0010_practical_javascript/notes.md

 # Version 4 - Booleans
 ## Requirements
 - Now we want to add objects in arrays instead of just text
-- So now we have to properties in each object: task and if task is completed
+- So now we have to properties in each object: the task and if task is completed
 1. todoList.addTodo should add objects
 2. todoList.changeTodo should change the todoText property
 3. todoList.toggleCompleted should flip the completed property